Rocks, Minerals, Collectibles, Geology

 Caveman Rocks started in 2012.
 The owner, Dave Leppert, is a professional geologist in Boise, Idaho and has been collecting minerals for over 30 years.
 The name simply comes from the fact that my wife calls me the "Caveman".
 Caveman Rocks is the transition from my mineral collecting hobby to a business, to share my enjoyment of minerals with others, and to grow my personal collection while providing minerals to the public at reasonable prices.
 I mostly collect mineral specimens, though occasionally will pick up agates, petrified wood, and other materials of geologic interest.
 There will eventually be a section with jewelry and I also purchase cut gems and other items which will be posted on the site, though initially I will focus on minerals.

 Another facet of Caveman Rocks is to provide information on the geology of southwest Idaho.
 As a part time ski instructor at Bogus Basin, I enjoy pointing out various aspects of the local geography and geology to my students and it makes their experience on the mountain more meaningful.
-As this website develops, I will also be adding pages on the geology of other areas that I go to.
-In particular, I frequently go to Glacier National Park, Montana and the Sawtooth Mountains in Idaho and intend to provide information on the geology of those areas.
-Of course, I'm always keeping an eye out for nice specimens.
+There is a display I made on the 3rd Floor of the JR Simplot Lodge that shows various aspects of the local geography and geology.

 I travel as part of my work as a consulting geologist and sometimes can acquire minerals from unusual localities.
 I also have collected at a variety of localities throughout the western US, many that you rarely see material from on the market.